bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > If SafeTREC has interest in student work of this kind, or if someone there would
 > spend 20 minutes poking holes in it, I'd be genuinely grateful.
 A separate
 > question: is there an approved path to obtaining statewide SWITRS for research,
-> so I could train across multiple cities and get past the sample size problem?
+> so we could train across multiple cities and get past the sample size problem?
 >
 > Thank you,
 > [YOUR NAME]